PDX-Digital-Corps/.github/README.md

 **Portland Digital Corps** is a short-term, volunteer-led civic tech initiative helping nonprofits and mission-driven organizations across the Portland metro area solve small, high-impact digital challenges.

 We match teams of experienced designers, developers, and product professionals with local organizations to scope, build, and deliver digital improvements—fast.
-Whether it’s fixing a website, improving a form, or building a lightweight tool, we focus on work that’s meaningful, scoped, and deliverable in an 8-week sprint.
+Whether it’s fixing a website, improving a form, or building a lightweight tool, we focus on work that’s meaningful, scoped, and deliverable within a short sprint.

 ## ✳️ What We Do